 Step 2: Knead the Dough

-Knead until smooth and elastic—3 min on low, 5 min on medium with a mixer, or 10 min by hand.
+Knead for 3 min on low, then 5 min on medium with a mixer, or 10 min by hand.

-Note: All whole wheat flour is a little different—some absorb more water than others.
+All whole wheat flour is a little different.
+Some flours absorb more water than others.
 Follow the recipe as written, but if your dough feels too dry or stiff, add a splash of water.
 If it’s still too sticky after kneading, add a small amount of flour until it’s soft and workable.

 - Step 3: Fold in the Seeds and Grains